 Conversely, (in)animacy can be used to identify exempt anaphors and determine the generalization to be explained by the theory of exemption.
-But animacy itself is not sufficient (under most definitions, a logophoric center requires further properties, as we will see in section 2): we can only be certain that an anaphor is exempt if it occurs in a configuration disallowing inanimate anaphors.
-Specifically, given Charnavel & Sportiche's (2016) results, a French anaphor is necessarily exempt if it is not bound (i.e. if it is not c-commanded by its antecedent or if it does not have any antecedent in the sentence) or if its binder is outside its spellout domain (TP, vP or DP with subject).
+But animacy itself is not sufficient (a logophoric center requires further properties, as we will see in section 2): we can only be certain that an anaphor is exempt if it occurs in a configuration disallowing inanimate anaphors.
+Specifically, given Charnavel & Sportiche's (2016) results, a French anaphor is necessarily exempt if it is not bound (i.e. if it is not c-commanded by its antecedent or if it does not have any antecedent in the sentence) or if its binder is outside its spellout domain (tensed TP or any other XP (vP, DP, etc) with subject).

-- Theory-neutral way to identify exempt anaphors

-An anaphor is exempt if it is animate and appears in a configuration disallowing inanimate anaphors. - Distribution of exempt anaphors based on Charnavel & Sportiche's 2016 results An anaphor is exempt if it is not bound or if its binder is outside the smallest spellout domain containing it.
+- Theory-neutral way to identify exempt anaphors An anaphor is exempt if it is animate and appears in a configuration disallowing inanimate anaphors. - Distribution of exempt anaphors based on Charnavel & Sportiche's 2016 results An anaphor is exempt if it is not bound or if its binder is outside the smallest spellout domain containing it.

 We thus have a reliable way to empirically identify (some4) exempt anaphors in French.
-This will be our basis of investigation for elaborating a theory of exemption.5
+This will be our basis of investigation for elaborating a theory of exemption.5 b.
+Luc_i examine lui_i-même.